How do I apply?

 Does my undergraduate coursework meet the admission requirements?

 Admission to the Psychological Counseling programs presumes that students possess a minimum of 12 undergraduate credits in psychology, including Personality Theory, Statistics, Abnormal Psychology, and Research Methods.
 Applicants who do not meet these requirements will be required to register for the necessary undergraduate courses.

 The Master of Science in Mental Health Counseling is intended for those students who want to attain the highest-level master’s degree in the field.
-It is the first 60-credit degree in counseling made available in New Jersey, and is CACREP accredited for a master’s degree in mental health counseling.
+It was the first 60-credit degree in counseling made available in New Jersey, and is CACREP accredited for a master’s degree in mental health counseling.
 The degree meets all of the educational requirements for the licensed professional counselor (LPC) license in New Jersey, and similarly it is the best choice for students who may plan to move to another state to obtain their LPC license.

 Return to FAQ Menu